uc-berkeley-w215/summer2020/project/README.md

 * Is there a technology that you or others might choose to adopt or avoid based on the results of a study?
 * Are you identifying pain points or challenges that will help you or your organization determine which problems still need to be addressed in a design?
 * Will you be identifying users concerns so that you can better quantify them with a follow-up study so that they can be address down the road?
-* Are there benefits to the study that cannot be expressed as decisions that might be changed or resources that might be alloated differently based on the possible outcomes?
+* Are there benefits to the study that cannot be expressed as decisions that might be changed or resources that might be allocated differently based on the possible outcomes?

 **Please submit at least two paragraphs before the sync session**, and be prepared to answer questions about what you wrote.
 Send a link to your proposal to the slack group.